evakathie/ux-portfolio/projects/cookie-notices.md

 <img class="img-small" :src="'/images/cookie-notices/cookie-notices-wireframe.png'" alt="">

 <GraphicTranscript>
-<p>A wireframe showing a Cookie Notice with the Headline 'Data Protection', followed by information about the usage of cookies in text form: "We use cookies to...":</p>
+<p>A wireframe showing a Cookie Notice with the Headline ʼData Protectionʼ, followed by information about the usage of cookies in text form: “We use cookies to...”:</p>

 <ul>
     <li>“analyze user behavior”</li>